Social Value in Social Care: Practical Commitments, Measurement & Tender Evidence

 • Improving the environment (travel reduction, low-emission fleets, waste reduction, Net Zero plans)

 Commissioners increasingly weight Social Value in scoring, so providers must move beyond generic statements.
-High-scoring responses are specific, measurable, and locally grounded.
-If you’re bidding now, a specialist domiciliary care bid writer or learning disability bid writer can help shape credible commitments and craft scorable responses from day one.
+High-scoring responses are specific, measurable, and locally grounded — and they demonstrate that delivery is governed, monitored, and course-corrected.

 🧭 What Commissioners Expect (and How to Deliver)